Topics Map > Training

 · A statement of commitment to:

-o participating in the 120-hour online and face-to-face course during the summer or fall 2019 (for more information, go to ctd.wceruw.org/prof-dev/cdf.html);
+o participating in the 120-hour course during the summer or fall 2020 (for more information, go to ctd.wceruw.org/prof-dev/cdf.html);

-o leading a session for peer graduate program coordinators within a year following completion of the course;
+o leading a session and/or developing a resource for graduate programs within a year following completion of the course;

 o and providing a brief report to the Graduate School on the impact that this course has on your ability to better serve graduate students regarding career-related issues, within one year of completing the course.